WahtuAstrawan/express-typescript-api-boilerplate/README.md

-# express-typescript-rest-api-boilerplate
+# Express Typescript Rest API Boilerplate

-This is my personal express rest api with typescript boilerplate, please give it a star to support me :)
+This is my personal express rest api with typescript boilerplate with authentication, please give it a star to support me :)

 Need contributor for code improvement